Sixtus-AiHub/crime_report/README.md

 ## 4. Time Series Analysis

 -   **Overall Crime Trends (1980-2014):** The total number of annual crime incidents generally shows a decreasing trend over the analyzed period, as confirmed by the 3-year rolling mean.
+There is a significant increment in crime rate from 1990-1995
 -   **Autocorrelation:** Significant autocorrelation was observed in the overall incident data, as well as for specific categories like 'Murder or Manslaughter', 'Solved/Unsolved Crimes', 'Victim Count', and 'Perpetrator Count'.
 This suggests that past crime rates influence future rates, indicating potential for time series forecasting.
 -   **Seasonal Patterns:** A monthly incident heatmap revealed distinct seasonal patterns, with certain months consistently showing higher or lower crime counts across different years.
 -   **Trends in Specific Crime Types:** 'Murder or Manslaughter' incidents align with the overall decreasing trend.
 'Manslaughter by Negligence' remains low and relatively stable.